awsdocs/aws-systems-manager-user-guide/doc_source/appconfig-creating-configuration-and-profile-S3-source.md

 + s3:ListBucket
 + s3:ListBucketVersions

-Complete the following procedure to create a role that enables AppConfig to get a configuration stored in an Amazon S3 object\.
+Complete the following procedure to create a role that enables AppConfig to get a configuration stored in an S3 object\.

-**Creating the IAM Policy for Accessing an Amazon S3 Object**
+**Creating the IAM Policy for Accessing an S3 Object**
-Use the following procedure to create an IAM policy that enables AppConfig to get a configuration stored in an Amazon S3 object\.
+Use the following procedure to create an IAM policy that enables AppConfig to get a configuration stored in an S3 object\.

-**To create an IAM policy for accessing an Amazon S3 object**
+**To create an IAM policy for accessing an S3 object**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.